Intervention/docs/image/v4/getting-started/frameworks.md

 Image.
 By default, the library is configured to use the GD library for image processing.

-The configuration file looks like this.
+The configuration file has the following structure:

 ```php
 return [